 Maximum Contaminant Level (MCL): The highest level of a contaminant allowed in drinking water.
+MCL's are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water, below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.